fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 });
 ```

-To export your chart run this command:
+To export your chart run the following command:
 `$ node first_export.js `